Neo-Oli/termux-mpd-notifications/README.md

-#Termux-Mpv
+#Termux-mpd-notification

-This is a wrapper for mpv on [Termux](http://termux.com).
-It displays a notification with media controls
+This is an companion program for mpd on [Termux](http://termux.com).
+It displays a notification with media controls.

 ![Screenshot](/Screenshots/Notification-Media-Controls-small.png)